What is Keyed Entry?

 - Billing ZIP or postal code (if applicable)

-Keyed entry is commonly used for phone orders, manually processed online payments, or situations where the card reader is unable to read the card.
+Keyed entry is frequently used for phone orders, online payments with manual processing, or when a card reader cannot read the card.